Generator (Bad Religion album)

 Generator is the sixth studio album by the punk rock band Bad Religion.
 Although the album was completed in the spring of 1991, it was not released until 1992; the band was not happy with the artwork and packaging, and went through several ideas that were eventually scrapped.
 Generator was the band's first release with drummer Bobby Schayer, who replaced Pete Finestone during the Against the Grain tour.

 Generator includes some fan favorites and concert staples, such as, "Generator", "No Direction", "Heaven Is Falling", "Atomic Garden", and "The Answer".
 The album was promoted with Bad Religion's first music video, which was filmed for the song "Atomic Garden".

-Production and marketing
+Background and production

+Following the release of Bad Religion's fifth studio album Against the Grain (1990), drummer Pete Finestone left to focus on his other band the Fishermen.
+His position was filled by fan Bobby Schayer.